Feniel/netattacks_v1/README.md

 For the implementation omnetpp-4.3 and inet2.1.0 is used.

-Blackhole<br>
+Blackhole Attack<br>
-An attack close to the same as the sinkhole but with a direct attack and not a rising attack<br>
+An attack close to the same as the sinkhole but with a direct approach and not a rising.<br>
+Countermeasures:

+Flooding Attack<br>
+The network is flooded with RREQ so that normal operation is no longer possible.<br>
 Countermeasures: